Autodesk Inventor vs Solidworks

 Autodesk Design Suites

-Autodesk give you the option of buying Inventor in a Design Suite for a bit more, than buying Inventor alone.
+Autodesk gives you the option of buying an Inventor in a Design Suite for a bit more, than buying Inventor alone.
 Although, if you want Inventor/Inventor Professional and another Autodesk product, then the cost of a Suite is cheaper than buying two separate titles.
-So Autodesk bundle Inventor products in a variety of suites, such as Product Design Suite, Factory Design Suite, Plant Design Suite and Building Design Suite.
+So Autodesk bundle Inventor products in a variety of suites, such as Product Design Suite, Factory Design Suite, Plant Design Suite, and Building Design Suite.
 Suites provide better value, added functionality and integrated workflows.
-It contain stand alone titles such as AutoCAD,3ds Max, Navisworks, Revit, Plant 3D, etc. depending on which suite you get.
+It contains stand-alone titles such as AutoCAD,3ds Max, Navisworks, Revit, Plant 3D, etc. depending on which suite you get.

-You can also buy a cut down version of Inventor called Inventor LT.
+You can also buy a cut-down version of Inventor called Inventor LT.
 (In a suite it’s called AutoCAD Inventor LT Suite.)
-Inventor LT is limited to 3D part modelling and 2D documentation.
+Inventor LT is limited to 3D part modeling and 2D documentation.
 It is available on a Desktop Subscription for around $530 Ex.
 GST per year.

 As you can see, it can quickly get confusing for consumers.

 So to keep it simple, for the purpose of this comparison, I’ll be comparing the latest releases:

 - Solidworks Professional 2016 and Solidworks Premium 2016.
 In a later blog, I’ll compare the Autodesk Suites to Solidworks 2016;